 In the case of Trovit, I was aware of the company, but my business partner wasn’t sure about it, so I didn’t invest.
 The €10,000 that I decided not to invest at the time would have returned €530,000.

 With Badi, I made an even worse decision.
-I could have entered into the business and had free equity, but decided to go for another startup instead – which failed miserably.
+I could have entered into the business and had free equity, but decided to go for another start-up instead – which failed miserably.
 I probably could have gone for both companies, because I liked the CEO of Badi.
-But the fact that he didn’t have a clear business model and wanted to offer the service for free left me unsure.
+But the fact that he didn’t have a clear business model and wanted to offer the service for free made me unsure.
 If only I had known how big Badi would become!

-Hanane: What would you recommend to people who want to invest right now?
+What would you recommend to people who want to invest right now?

 But we need to distinguish between a ‘business angel’ and a private investor.

-A business angel is somebody who is a successful entrepreneur, who knows how the “game” works.
+A business angel is somebody who is a successful entrepreneur, who knows how the ‘game’ works.
 Take me, for example: I have earned more money as an entrepreneur than as an investor, so I use what I earn with my companies to invest in new ones.

-Hanane: What would you say to those who want to be an entrepreneur?
+What would you say to those who want to be an entrepreneur?

 Some have neither the time nor the character (nor the knowledge) to be a successful entrepreneur.
 It requires a process of self-evaluation, which is not easy because most people don’t really know themselves.

-Another thing I would say to those who want to become an entrepreneur is that the most important thing is to have a good team.
+Another thing I would say to those who want to become an entrepreneur is that the most important thing to have is a good team.
 Many choose their friends, their couples, former colleagues, etc. instead of seeking out the best profiles to build their business.